mheshpc/level1/README.md

 to specify to me whether you'd like to use a memory allocation library other than libc's implementation of malloc()/free().

-# Paid participants: What To Do Once Finished
+# Paid Participants: What To Do Once Finished
 Send us email (pointerwars2025@gmail.com) with a link to your GitHub page, or attach files to the email.
 If your code passes functional tests and valgrind tests, we'll send you code feedback and performance numbers.